 Meetings

-The Derbyshire Schools Forum will meet a minimum of 3 times per year.
+The Derbyshire Schools Forum will meet a minimum of 4 times a year.
 Venues, dates and timing of the meetings shall be a matter for the forum itself to determine.

-The Cabinet Member for Education and the executive director for children’s services or their representatives will be entitled to attend and speak at any meeting of the Forum.
+The Cabinet Member for SEND and Education and the Executive Director for Children’s Services or their representatives will be entitled to attend and speak at any meeting of the forum.

 Members and observers of the forum will be given at least 7 clear days’ notice of meetings.
 Notice of meetings, at least 7 days in advance, will also be given to the cabinet member and the executive director for children’s services.